benmezger/dotans/README.md

 Then install Ansible using Homebrew with `brew install ansible`

-### Requirements (Linux)
+### Requirements (Archlinux)

-The Linux version is configured to install on a Archlinux distro.
 You can easily adapt it to work on another Linux distribution.

 Install Ansible using `pacman -Syy ansible`

+## Requirements (Gentoo)

+To install Ansible using Emerge, run `emerge  --ask --verbose app-admin/ansible`

 ## How to run

+For Archlinux: `ansible-playbook -i inventory archlinux.yml -K`.

-For Linux: `ansible-playbook -i inventory linux.yml -K` .
+For Gentoo: `ansible-playbook -i inventory gentoo.yml  -K`.

 For OSX: `ansible-playbook -i inventory osx.yml -K`.